 Validating, offers public archive

 A Full Validator is the same as a Basic Validator except that it also publishes a History Archive containing snapshots of the ledger, including all transactions and their results.
 A Full Validator writes to an internet-facing blob store — such as AWS or Azure — so it's a bit more expensive and complex to run, but it also does the most to support the network’s resilience and decentralization.

 When other nodes join the network — or experience difficulty and temporarily fall out of sync — they can consult archives offered by Full Validators to catch up on the history of the network.
 Redundant archives prevent a single point of failure, and allow network participants to verify the veracity of a given history.

-Use a Full Validator to sign off on transactions, and to contribute to the health and decentralization of the network.
+Use a Full Validator to sign off on transactions and to contribute to the health and decentralization of the network.

 An Archiver is a rare bird: like a Full Validator, it publishes the activity of the network in long-term storage; unlike a Full Validator, it does not participate in consensus.

 Archivers help with decentralization a bit by offering redundant accounts of the network’s history, but they don’t vote or sign ledgers, so their usefulness is fairly limited.
 If you run a Stellar-facing service, like a blockchain explorer, you may want to run one.
-Otherwise, you’re probably better off choosing one of the other three types.
+Otherwise, you’re probably better off choosing one of the other two types.